mesaguy/galaxy-exporter/README.md

 ## Introduction

-This simple daemon collects Ansible Galaxy role and collection metrics.
-The metrics are made available via HTTP for Prometheus and very simple collectors.
+This simple daemon collects [Ansible Galaxy](https://galaxy.ansible.com) role and collection metrics.
+The metrics are made available via HTTP for [Prometheus](https://prometheus.io) and very simple collectors.

 Runs on port 9654/tcp as the user 'nobody' and daemon logs are send to stdout.

-One instance of galaxy-exporter can monitor an unlimited number of Ansible Galaxy roles and Collectors.
+One instance of galaxy-exporter can monitor an unlimited number of [Ansible Galaxy](https://galaxy.ansible.com) roles and collectors.

 ## Usage

 ### Basic install

-Clone the python code:
+Clone the *galaxy-exporter* git repository:

     git clone https://github.com/mesaguy/galaxy-exporter